Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Evaluation

 \subsection{Uncertainty Prediction}

-In this section, we show the uncertainty prediction result, which illustrates that the uncertainty helps to eliminate redundant areas.
+In this section, we show the uncertainty prediction result in~\cref{fg:uncertainty}, which illustrates that the uncertainty helps to eliminate redundant areas.
 We focus on showing the results on the scene dataset to show that with the help of uncertainty, we can also represent an open surface.
+The camera poses are estimated during the voxelization step.
 Many previous works~\cite{sitzmann2019siren,chibane2020ndf} have also trained neural networks to represent scene-level surfaces.
 However, a method such as~\cite{sitzmann2019siren} produces extra artifacts outside the surface.
 Although the authors propose one term in the loss function to penalize off-surface points for creating SDF values close to 0, it can not eliminate all artifacts, especially when the input is sparse and noisy.
 This problem can be solved by considering uncertainty during surface extraction as described in~\cref{subsec:our_method}.
 Due to space constraints, we show a subset of comparison results.
 For more results, please refer to the supplementary material.